User

 • Due Diligence

-• Masterclass
+• Masterclassess

 • Contact

-• Register
+• Member

 Passive Real Estate Investing With A Delaware Statutory Trust

-Daniel Goodwin on Mar 4, 2022
+Daniel Goodwin

 One of the primary strategies for creating wealth in real estate has always been to buy properties, build equity, and then sell and move on to larger properties, in many cases using leverage to expand the size and scope of one’s real estate holdings.

-As time goes on, we all age, sometimes we reach a place in life where we no longer want to be a landlord, and here’s where DSTs can get very interesting.
+As time goes on, we all age.
+Sometimes, we reach a place in life where we no longer want to be a landlord, and here’s where DSTs can get very interesting.

 More on that later.

-Example
+An Example

 Many DST properties are capitalized with $100,000,000 or more.
 The offerings are syndicated and institutional.
 Properties are often medical buildings, Class A multi-family apartment buildings, hotels, senior living facilities, student housing, storage portfolios, retail, and industrial warehouse buildings.